imperialebola2018/ebola-vault/README.md

    if the support machines dies.
 Imperial seem to be able to create them pretty fast.
 2. Backup the SSL key directly with our backup provider.

+## Interaction with the registry
+In my first take on this I followed the pattern of other Montagu components: build a Docker image in TeamCity, push it to the registry, and then `run.sh` just pulled the image down and ran it.

+However, thinking it through I realized that we want to store the registry SSL key in the Vault.
+So then we'd have a chicken and egg situation, where we can't spin up the registry without the vault, and we can't run the vault without pulling it from the registry.

+The simple solution was just to move building the docker image into the run script - it's a oneliner, and you need the full repository and Docker to run anyway.
+TeamCity still builds an image, as that's a useful way of checking that this works, and in some test cases it may be convenient to pull down a built image from the registry.